Quantum-Noise-Driven Generative Diffusion Models: Introduction

-One of the most promising applications of \ac{nisq} devices is represented by \ac{qml} that is a recent interdisciplinary field merging \ac{ml} and quantum computing, i.e. data to be processed and/or learning algorithms are quantum~\cite{biamonte2017quantum,wittek2014quantum,schuld2021machine,Nielsen2002}.
+One of the most promising applications of \ac{nisq} devices is represented by \ac{qml} that is a recent interdisciplinary field merging \ac{ml} and quantum computing fields in a way such that data to be processed and/or learning algorithms are quantum~\cite{biamonte2017quantum,wittek2014quantum,schuld2021machine,Nielsen2002}.
 Indeed, it involves the integration of \ac{ml} techniques and quantum computers in order to process and subsequently analyze/learn the underlying data structure. \ac{qml} can involve the adoption of classical \ac{ml} methods with quantum data or environments, for instance to analyze noise in quantum devices~\cite{canonici2023machinelearning,Martina_2023_spectroscopy,Martina_2023_non_markovian,martina2022learning} or to control quantum systems~\cite{dalla2022quantum}.
 Alternatively, \ac{qml} can consider the implementation of novel \ac{ml} techniques using quantum devices, for instance to implement visual tasks~\cite{das2023quantum} or generative models like \ac{qgan}~\cite{Lloyd2018,Dallaire-Demers2018,zoufal2019quantum,braccia2021,braccia2022} that are the quantum implementation of classical \ac{gan} or in \ac{nlp} context to generate text~\cite{karamlou2022quantum}.
 In fact, quantum devices are capable of processing information in ways that are different from the classical computation.
-Thus, the implementation of \ac{qml} models can offer an advantage over the corresponding classical \ac{ml} models.
-The latter is expected to arise in the form of \emph{quantum speedup} or a much smaller number of training parameters, by harness the peculiar properties of quantum systems, for instance, superposition, coherence and entaglement.
+Thus, the implementation of \ac{qml} models can offer an advantage over the corresponding classical \ac{ml} models~\cite{riste2017demonstration,huang2021information}, especially in the context of generative models~\cite{hibat2024framework}.
 However, \ac{nisq} devices are indeed still very noisy and thus they do not perform the ideal (pure) dynamics.
 Therefore, the system evolution is affected and driven by \emph{quantum noise} due to the undesired interactions with external environment and has to be described by the more general open quantum system formalism~\cite{Caruso2014}.

 In order to generalize DMs with quantum computing ideas, a crucial role is played by noise.
 In classical information theory, noise is usually modeled by the framework of probability theory, and in general via Markovian processes.
 Accordingly, the main features of classical noise are a linear relationship among successive steps of the dynamics whose evolution depends only on the current state.
 Formally, noise is represented by a transition matrix that has the properties of \emph{positivity} (non-negative entries) and \emph{completeness} (columns summing to one).
 In particular, Gaussian noise is a type of random noise that is very often added to the input data of a DM in order to help its learning to generate new data that is as similar as possible to the training data, also in the case when the input is not perfect.